phelipetls/blog/content/posts/bash-for-javascript-developers/index.md

 $ false
 ```

-This is just because they don't print anything, but they do something useful,
+They don't print anything, but they do something useful: they have different
-but hidden at first sight: they have different **exit code**.
-The `true`
+**exit code**.

-command's exit code is `0`, which by convention denotes success, while
+The `true` command's exit code is `0`, which by convention denotes success,
-`false`'s exit code is `1`, which denotes failure (is non-zero).
-As we saw, the
+while `false`'s exit code is `1`, which denotes failure (is non-zero).
+The
-special parameter `$?` gives us the last command exit code.
+special parameter `$?` gives us the last executed command's exit code.

 ```shell-session
 $ true